+In this work, we focus on the spectral properties of these walks.
+We plan to take up the study of probabilistic properties of our walks, such as the stationary distribution and the mixing time, in future.
+In particular, part of the motivation for our work is a systematic study of irreversible Markov chains.
+The intuition is that irreversible chains have faster mixing than reversible ones~\cite{DHN-2000, CH-2013, HM-2017, KJZ-2017}.

 In this paper the term `ring' means unital ring.
 Let $R$ be a finite commutative ring and $V$ a finite left $R$-module.
 For both walks, we need probability distributions $P$ on $V$ and $Q$ on $R$.
 As we shall see below, $Q$ can be arbitrary, but $P$ will have to satisfy a condition.
 The state space for both random walks will be the module $V$.